The Mn Criminal Defense, Personal Injury & Family Law Blog

 Let us understand the types of assault and defenses that can be used in an attempt to beat these charges.

-What Are the Types of Assault?
+What Are the Types of Assault in Brainerd and Minnesota?

 Assault can be broadly categorized into simple and aggravated assault.
 An act that may cause the least injury or pose a limited threat of violence is called a simple assault.
 An aggravated assault involves serious circumstances and violence, resulting in life-threatening consequences.